Diana Ortiz Perez is a 2021/2022 EMME M1 international student from Mexico.

 Diana: I wanted to put myself into a challenging environment, because I believe that when I am in a different place than mine, my mind starts to act more creative to achieve goals, and to overcome challenging situations.
 I don’t judge or underestimate the educational system in my country, but for science career’s it could be difficult to achieve where you want to be or/and who you want to become, so I decided to enter into a different educational system to gain more skills and to amplify my criteria inside the scientific community.
 In France, the master offers were more attractive to my interests than in another country (ie, Mexico, Germany, Spain, Italy).
 Also, because I consider that the country helps a lot their students and it’s known that France receives plenty of foreign students, there must be a reason for that.

 Interviewer: Why did you choose this master’s degree?

-Diana: Because it fulfilled what I want to do in future scientific projects.
+Diana: Because it fulfills what I want to do in future scientific projects.
 The content of the courses is very interesting and complement my profile as I want to become a conservationist afterward.
 Also, because I want to continue this journey of ecosystem management, which in my country, is not rare to find, but it could be very limited in terms of material, access to places, economical resources, etc. I also found pretty good that there is not a lot of places for students to apply, so this make the program more personal, regarding the relationship between the students and the professors.